 How much will my lump sum be?

 The lump sum automatically paid on retirement is three times your annual pension and is tax-free.
 Like your pension, it is based on your career average pay and your total membership.
 The calculation for the lump sum is 3/80ths of your career average pay for every year of total membership.
-When you draw your benefits you will be able to exchange some of your pension to receive a bigger tax-free lump sum – further information on giving up some of your pension to increase your lump sum is provided below.
+When you take your benefits you will be able to exchange some of your pension to receive a bigger tax-free lump sum.
+Further information on giving up some of your pension to increase your lump sum is provided below.

-Example pension and lump sum calculation

-On retirement at age 65, a Scheme member has 10 years and 204 days total membership and has a career average pay of £16,200.

-The annual pension is therefore: 1/80 x £16,200 x 10 204/365 = £2,138.18

-The tax-free lump sum automatically paid is therefore: 3/80 x £16,200 x 10 204/365 = £6,414.53